Community Documentation

 4. Upload and import your SQL data.
 If you cannot create databases yourself, you may have to use some other tool on your host's control panel or get someone to do this for you.
 If this is the case, remove any “create database” lines from the .sql file (but a "create database if not exists" line doesn't matter).
 You will probably find that the database is too big to upload using phpMyAdmin.
 Some hosting providers give access to MySQL Administrator, which accepts big files.
 If you have an SSH access, a 3rd solution is to use MySQL from a text console: "mysql --user=user_name --password=your_password database_name" and inside the “source” command: "source database_backup.sql".

 5. Create the database user Drupal will use.
-Your hosting company may require that all your database user begin with "yourName_".
+Your hosting company may require that all your database users begin with "yourName_".
 Moreover, they may limit the numbers of characters.
 Grant this user the SELECT, INSERT, UPDATE, DELETE, CREATE, DROP, INDEX, ALTER, CREATE_TMP_TABLE and LOCK_TABLES privileges for the said database.

 6. Make changes to the “Database settings” section of the settings.php file, to ensure that they are pointing to the new database, with the right user (which may be different that the one you used on the old computer) and the right password.
 You may also have to adjust the “base URL” if you are moving between a sub-domain and a domain level.
 If you are moving the site to a new domain, or to localhost, also check that "$cookie_domain" is not set to your old domain.

-7. Some people will need to make changes to the rewrite rules and .htaccess files
+7. Some people will need to make changes to the rewrite rules and. htaccess files

 9. You will need to make adjustments to the site information (Administer → Site configuration → Site information), which contains an email address, and change the files directory (www.example.com/admin/settings/file-system) to the location where the files now reside.
 Also change the temp folder to the correct location on the new server, if it is different.